 According to a biography of Dr. Swinburne:

-“When the case was so abruptly brought to a close, Dr. Mott, who had been interrupted, it was said, turning to Judge Allen remarked sotto voce, ‘I would like to explain.’—‘It is too late now,’ said the judge.—‘But I do not believe that poor woman ever killed herself,’ said the doctor.—‘Neither do I,’ replied his honor."But, though the verdict could not be altered, the case was effectively tried one more time.
+Though the verdict could not be altered, the case was effectively tried one more time.
 Following his acquittal, Budge sued Caleb Lyon for libel because the verses he had written charged Rev. Budge with murdering his wife, having criminal intercourse with other women, and other charges which held him up to ridicule and injured his good name.
 Budge wanted $20,000 in damages.

 Caleb Lyon wanted to prove that he had good reason to think that Budge killed his wife, so the libel case ended up being a replay of Budge’s murder trial.
-Many of the same witnesses were called Dr. John Swinburne handled the medical testimony, with additional evidence that was not included in the first trial due to the Judge Allen’s abrupt ruling.
+Many of the same witnesses were called and Dr. John Swinburne handled the medical testimony, with additional evidence that was not included in the first trial due to the Judge Allen’s abrupt ruling.
 Lyon was found guilty of libel, but only fined a nominal $100 damages.

 The trial also gave Swinburne the opportunity to publish a book, A Review of the Case, The People Agt.
 Henry Budge, Indicted for the murder of his wife Pricilla Budge, which included evidence from both trials.
 Swinburne never believed that the probabilities of the case were equally balanced and did not hesitate to assert that Reverend Budge had gotten away with murder.
 The book was well reasoned with detailed illustrations, including the following which show four possible positions of the killer, refuting the defense’s claim that, due to the position of the body and the arrangement of the room, no one but Mrs. Budge herself could have cut her throat: